 4. Do you trust your data?

-If you’ve ever worked with data, you will know that there are a million things that can go wrong.
-Wrangling data and putting it into some BI tool is time consuming and you don’t really know if it is even reliable.
+If you've ever worked with data, you will know many things can go wrong.
+Wrangling data and putting it into some BI tool is time-consuming, and you don't know if it is even reliable.
 We call this the high confidence, bad data trap.
-In other words, you have bad data, and you’re making business decisions based on bad data, and you don’t even know it.
+In other words, you have bad data, and you’re making business decisions based on bad data, and you don't even know it.

 5. Where is all your data being stored?

-If you’re still using traditional on-prem storage but would like to migrate to the cloud, we recommend Snowflake.
-Snowflake offers a host of benefits, including everything in SQL, which is a common programming language that most businesses will know.
-Data sharing, data security, and data governance is made easy.
-It uses a pay-as-you-go model so you can scale up or down as needed, which can save you a lot of money.
-Compared to on-prem solutions which requires upfront cost and ongoing monitoring and maintenance, a cloud-based solution such as Snowflake requires zero upfront cost and no maintenance.
+If you're still using traditional on-prem storage but would like to migrate to the cloud, we recommend Snowflake.
+Snowflake offers many benefits, including everything in SQL, a standard programming language that most businesses will know.
+Data sharing, data security, and data governance are made easy.
+It uses a pay-as-you-go model to scale up or down as needed, saving you a lot of money.
+Compared to on-prem solutions, which require upfront costs and ongoing monitoring and maintenance, a cloud-based solution such as Snowflake requires zero upfront costs and no maintenance.
 That is all handled by Snowflake.
-It also has separate storage and compute so processes that would typically take hours now happen in seconds.
+It also has separate storage and computing, so processes that typically take hours now happen in seconds.

 6. Do you have the right tools, people, and processes to make sense of the data?

 Businesses strive to become increasingly data-driven, but investments are typically directed at the visible part of the iceberg — data analysis and data science, where value is realized through business intelligence practices.
 This often comes at the detriment of the data engineering foundations of the organization, leading to a very robust analytics platform generating wrong insights from bad data with high confidence.

 This is where we come in.